mzimbres/rtcpp/README.md

 pops one node from the stack, when an element is removed the allocator pushes it back into the stack.
-Pushing and popping from a stack are O(1) operations that do not depend fragmentation or any fancy allocation algorithm.
+Pushing and popping from a stack are O(1) operations that do not depend fragmentation or any allocation algorithm.

 The allocate and deallocate member functions look like this in these allocators.